 Your first task is to implement a basic Lexicon class.
-You may recall this class from the recursion lab (Lab 3), where an optional extension used Lexicon.class to provide word completions for T-9 word cell-phones (if you want to see such a cell phone "in the wild", Bill J has one).
+You may recall this class from the very first day of lecture, where we used lexicons to store word lists in Boggle.
 Now, you'll get a chance to build a lexicon yourself to see the kind of specialized and highly-efficient data structures that are used in its implementation.
-This version has similar functionality to the Lexicon from the Lab 3 extension, with additional operations to remove words, iterate over words, and read words from a text file.
+This version has similar functionality to the lexicon from Boggle, with additional operations to remove words, iterate over words, and read words from a text file.
 The following methods are in the Lexicon interface.
 You should implement this interface in a file called LexiconTrie.java.